-After introducing John the Baptist, who prepared the way for Jesus, Luke described the baptism and genealogy of Jesus.
-Next Luke reveals to us the temptation of Jesus.
-How nice it would be for all humankind if there were no devil's temptation.
-But there is the devil's temptation to make us stumble.
-The devil's temptation looks sweet, but it is very dangerous.
-It is necessary for us to study this passage about Jesus' victory over temptation.
+How nice it is for all humankind if there is no devil's temptation.
+But there is the devil's temptation to stumble us.
+The temptation of the devil looks sweet, but it is very dangerous.
+Therefore, it is good for us to study today's passage, the temptation of Jesus.